 A literal example: for a scene in Tommy Lee Jones' directoral debut, The Three Burials of Melquiades Estrada, he wanted a shot of a horse falling off of a cliff onto the camera.
 Due to budget restrictions, the only way he was able to do it was to literally place the camera at the bottom of the cliff and drop a fake horse onto it.
 He ended up destroying the camera and ruining some of the film, but hey, he got the shot!.

 Happens unintentionally in Children of Men during an extended shot of a gunbattle, when a drop of blood from a squib happens to spatter onto the lens.
 Because the continuous shot is actually a number of shots stitched together with CGI, the blood discreetly disappears when the camera goes through fog.

 In Robin Hood: Men in Tights, while Maid Marian is singing in the bathtub, the camera zooms in on the window to her bathroom, then the scene cuts to a close up of her singing and brushing her hair.
 Suddenly, there is a crash as the camera smashes through the window, interrupting the song.
 It then cuts to a shot of the camera, which moves back outside and draws a very confused look from Marian.
-Later on in Men In Tights, we see the Abbot called to marry Maid Marian to the Sheriff walking down the aisle towards the camera until he ends up loudly hitting the lens with his staff, prompting him to say, "Sorry."
+Later on in Men In Tights, we see the Abbot called to marry Maid Marian to the Sheriff walking down the aisle towards the camera until he ends up loudly hitting the camera with his staff, prompting him to say, "Sorry."

 Spaceballs has a similar joke, where the camera zooms in too close and hits Dark Helmet in the helmet.
 During Dark Helmet and Lone Star's schwartz duel, Helmet accidentally kills a camera operator on the set.